physicsmattersmcgill/physicsmattersmcgill/pages/students.md

 permalink: /students/
 ---
 ## Open House
 Interested in pursuing an undergraduate physics degree?
 Wondering what kind of research happens in the physics department at McGill?
-Each year we host an open house for students interested in seeing what our department is all about.
-Watch the [events page]({{ site.baseurl }}/events) for more details.
+Each year we host an open house for students interested in seeing what our department is all about. <!--Watch the [events page]({{ site.baseurl }}/events) for more details.--> This year, the event will be occurring on Sunday, October 29, 2017 from 10:30AM to 3:30PM.
+Visit the [event page](https://www.mcgill.ca/openhouse/open-house-2017) for more details.

 ## Physics Hackathon
 The [McGill Physics hackathon](http://www.physics.mcgill.ca/hackathon2017/), started in 2016, is a hackathon devoted to solving and visualizing physics problems.
 Participant teams will be challenged to use scientific computing tools and/or microelectronic gadgets to demonstrate a concept, phenomenon or application involving the physical sciences.